stjude/Episomizer/README.md

 # Episomizer
-Episomizer is currently a semi-automated pipeline for constructing double minutes (a.k.a. episome) using WGS data.
-The challenge to fully automate the entire process drives from the varying complexity of genomic rearrangements in different tumor samples.
+Episomizer is currently a semi-automated pipeline for constructing double minutes (aka. episome) using WGS data.
+The challenge to fully automate the entire process lies in the varying complexity of genomic rearrangements and inaccurate boundaries of copy number segments that require manual review.

 Episomizer consists of two major components:
-* Bam mining extracts highly amplified genomic segments based on the copy number data, refine the segment boundaries and calculates precise number of supporting reads for each manual inspected structure variation that links a pair of segment boundaries.
+* Bam mining extract the reads around the boundaries of highly amplified genomic regions, search for evidence of soft-clipped reads, discordant reads, and bridge reads that support putative SVs (aka. edges) between any two segment boundaries.
+The putative edges are then subject to manual review.
-* Composer takes inputs of highly amplified somatic copy number alteration (CNA) segments and structure variants (SV) associated with the segment boundaries, composes the segments to form simple cycles as candidates of circular double minute structures.
+* Composer takes inputs of manually reviewed SVs associated with the segment boundaries together with the highly amplified genomic segments, composes the segments to form simple cycles as candidates of circular DNA structures.

 ## Prerequisites
 * [Perl=5.10.1](https://www.perl.org/)